Upcoming Events

 Learn the most recent statutory and caselaw updates in the ever-changing landscape of felony sentencing.
 From dealing with aggravating circumstances to preserving the best record for appeal, this lecture will provide you with the necessary tools to best represent your clients at felony sentencing.
 This is Part 1 of a two-part webinar series on recent changes in felony sentencing.

-1 hour of MCLE Credit is offered for this training
+1.0 hour of MCLE credit is offered for this training.

 Presented by OSPD

-1 hour of MCLE Credits is offered for this training
+1.0 hour of MCLE credit in Competence is offered for this training.

 On-Demand Courses